- Email Marketing By The Numbers

-Email marketing is one of the best methods to generate leads, increase inbound traffic and reclaim abandoned carts.
-It is also a great way to compliment your other marketing efforts.
+Email marketing is one of the best methods to generate leads, increase inbound traffic, and reclaim abandoned carts.
+It is also a great way to complement your other marketing efforts.
 According to Campaign Monitor, each $1 spent on email marketing has an estimated average return of $42.
-Every marketer would agree that a return on investment like that is really, really good!
+Every marketer would agree that a return on investment like that is excellent!

 Email Marketing By The Numbers